 |English||Higher Chinese/Malay/Tamil||Chinese/Malay/Tamil||Chinese Basic/Malay Basic/Tamil Basic||E Math/A Math|

 If you find yourself unable to meet these requirements, Millennia Institute has a conditional student programme which will require you to re-sit for the relevant language and/or mathematics papers O-levels.
-You can re-take them for 2 times before your offer is revoked.
+You can re-take them twice before your offer is revoked.

 For more information about MI, check out this Reddit thread by a former student!